-A sheepskin is more than just an accessory; it is an investment in comfort, warmth and natural style that instantly transforms a room.
-To ensure the luxurious softness, unique texture and aesthetic value of your sheepskin for years to come, consistent and careful maintenance is crucial.
-Below is a detailed guide of tips and tricks based on the latest findings and our own experience.
+A sheepskin is more than just an accessory; it is an investment in comfort, warmth, and natural style that instantly transforms any space.
+To ensure the luxurious softness, unique texture, and aesthetic value of your sheepskin for years to come, consistent and careful maintenance is crucial.
+Below, you will find a detailed guide with tips and tricks, based on the latest insights and our own experience.

-Daily & Weekly Care: The Basis for Conservation
+Daily & Weekly Care: The Foundation for Preservation

 -

-Regular Shaking Out and Airing: Start with the essentials: regularly shake out your sheepskin outside.
-This is the most effective way to remove surface dust, loose dirt particles and hair, keeping the coat airy and fresh.
-Textile science confirms that regular ventilation helps neutralize odors and maintain the fibers' natural resilience.
-A light patting can also help revitalize the fibers.
+Regular Shaking and Airing: Begin with the essential step: regularly shake your sheepskin outdoors.
+This is the most effective way to remove surface dust, loose dirt particles, and hairs, keeping the fleece airy and fresh.
+Textile science confirms that regular ventilation helps neutralize odors and maintain the natural resilience of the fibers.
+A gentle patting can also help revitalize the fibers.

 -

-Careful Brushing: Use a special coat brush or a fine dog brush to gently comb the sheepskin.
-This prevents tangles, removes loose hairs and helps the coat retain its beautiful "fluffy" volume.
+Careful Brushing: Use a special fleece brush or a fine dog brush to gently comb the sheepskin.
+This prevents matting, removes loose hairs, and helps the fleece maintain its beautiful 'fluffy' volume.
 Always brush gently in the direction of the hairs.
-Experts recommend doing this at least weekly, or more often if used intensively.
+Experts advise doing this at least weekly, or more frequently with intensive use.

 -

-Treating Stains Immediately: Stains are inevitable, but quick reaction is vital for a sheepskin.
-Dab the stain immediately with a clean, slightly damp cloth and a special mild wool detergent (preferably with lanolin).
-Crucially, avoid rubbing at all times!
-Rubbing can push the stain deeper into the fibers, damage the coat and even leave permanent imprints.
-Always test each remedy on an inconspicuous area first.
+Treat Stains Immediately: Stains are inevitable, but a swift response is vital for a sheepskin.
+Immediately blot the stain with a clean, slightly damp cloth and a special mild wool detergent (preferably with lanolin).
+Crucially: avoid rubbing at all times!
+Rubbing can push the stain deeper into the fibers, damage the fleece, and even leave permanent marks.
+Always test any product first on an inconspicuous area.

 -